biibow/biibow/README.md

 ### Little things about me

-- Yah, I'm a AI student.
+- Yah, I'm an AI student.
 - Love basketball 🏀.
 - Goal: I wanna be an AI engineer.